 Transportation accounts for approximately 430,392 metric tons of CO2 equivalent emissions, which is 28% of all greenhouse gas emissions in Boulder.
-If nothing is done about our emissions from transportation, its share of Boulders overall emissions will rise quickly as our power grid improves.
+If nothing is done about our emissions from transportation, its share of Boulder’s overall emissions will rise quickly as our power grid improves.
 When we say “emissions from transportation,” we are referring almost exclusively to on-road fuel emissions from cars.
 Every day in Boulder, tens of thousands of cars come in and out of Boulder for work, but there are other options.
-Boulder has a well planned public transit systems made to counteract this, public transportation extends out to nearby towns to allow people to avoid the morning traffic and keep some emissions off the road.
+Boulder has a well-planned public transit system made to counteract this.
+Public transportation extends out to nearby towns to allow people to avoid the morning traffic and keep some emissions off the road.
 Also, you may have heard about electric cars, but we went in depth to give you the information you need before considering one.

 In Boulder, transportation, which refers mainly to car travel, accounts for over 28% of GHG emissions.

-The modern world absolutely relies on vehicles for all aspects of life and this is proven by the more than 1 billion cars that are currently on the road.
-Unfortunately, ICEV’s are known to be large emitters of carbon and other harmful gasses.
+The modern world absolutely relies on vehicles for many aspects of life and this is proven by the more than 1 billion cars that are currently on the road.
+Unfortunately, internal combustion engine vehicles (ICEVs) are known to be large emitters of carbon and other harmful gases.
 Using average miles per gallon and average mileage per year data, the average ICEV emits around 4.53 metric tonnes of CO2 per year.
-To put that number into perspective, it is the equivalent amount of pollution to running a standard 9 watt LED light bulb for 97 years, or leaving on a 32″ flat screen TV for about 17.5 years.
+To put that number into perspective, it is the equivalent amount of pollution to running a standard 9-watt LED light bulb for 97 years or leaving on a 32″ flat screen TV for about 17.5 years.
 And that is just one car!
 Now think about 1 billion cars!

 There are some very effective ways in which we can reduce our pollution from transportation sources.
 The main thing is just to drive less.
 One option is to carpool.
-Approximately 46,000 vehicles travel in to Boulder every weekday morning and it’s estimated that around 75% of those have only one occupant.
+Approximately 46,000 vehicles travel in to Boulder every weekday morning.
+It’s estimated that around 75% of those have only one occupant each.
 Another option is to take public transportation.
-Boulder has a well structured public transit systems built to help commuters get to work from surrounding cities and many routes available within the city.
+Boulder has a well-structured public transit system built to help commuters get to work from surrounding cities and many routes are available within the city.
 Just think about how much you pay in gas each week to drive yourself into Boulder.

 Reducing the amount of driving that you do sounds great on paper, but we understand that it’s much easier said than done.
-Luckily, there are other ways that you can reduce your footprint and still do all the driving you want, and did we mention you might save some money.
+Luckily, there are other ways that you can reduce your footprint and still do all the driving you want, and you might save some money.

 Considering the immense amount of pollution that is created by relatively small cars and other ground vehicles, it make a lot of sense that airplanes are significantly worse.
 Airplanes are far less abundant than cars and don’t contribute as much to the total human impact, but they are still a large concern that should be addressed.